zilverline/java-tdd-training/README.md

 To start the application use `mvn jetty:run`.
 Point your browser to `http://localhost:8080/` to see the welcome page.

 Maven projects can be easily imported into IDEs such as Eclipse or IntelliJ.

+Use:

+    git branch -a

+to see all of the stages of the exercises